PeterRK/PageBloomFilter/README.md

 }
 ```

-An implement based on **function injection techique** is avaliable for AMD64.
+**Function injection techique** is avaliable for AMD64.
 It uses code compiled by clang in Go without CGO.
 A benchmark with 500k elements on a Xeon-8374C machine shows new implement runs much fast than the pure go implement.

 ```
 name   old time/op  new time/op  delta